A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: The SPAI, PSAI( ) and RSAI( ) procedures

-whose solution can be updated from the previous $\tilde{m}_{k}$ efficiently.
+whose solution can be updated from the previous $m_{k}$ efficiently.
 Proceed in such a way until $\|r_k\|\leq\eta$ or $l$ reaches the prescribed maximum $l_{\max}$, where $\eta$ is a mildly small tolerance, usually, $0.1\sim0.4$; see \cite{Grote97,Jia13b,Jia09}.
-Obviously, if the cardinality of $\hat{\mathcal{J}}_{k}$ is very big, SPAI is costly, which corresponds to the case that the $k$th column of $A$ is relatively dense \cite{Jia13b,Jia09}.
-Moreover, it is easy to find that SPAI is costly when an index in $\mathcal{L}_k$ corresponds to a relatively dense row of $A$, which results in a very big cardinality of $\hat{\mathcal{J}}_{k}$.
+Obviously, if the cardinality of $\hat{\mathcal{J}}_{k}$ is very big, SPAI is costly, which corresponds to the case that the $k$th column of $A$ is dense \cite{Jia13b,Jia09}.
+Precisely, suppose that the $k$th column of $A$ is almost fully dense.
+SPAI has to compute almost $n$ numbers $\rho_j$ by \eqref{2normofresidual}, then sort almost $n$ indices in $\hat{\mathcal{J}}_{k}$ by comparing the sizes of $\rho_j$ and finally pick up a few most profitable indices among them.
+This is very time consuming and can make SPAI fatally slow.
+Similarly, it is easy to justify that SPAI is costly when an index in $\mathcal{L}_k$ corresponds to a relatively dense row of $A$, which results in a very big cardinality of $\hat{\mathcal{J}}_{k}$.
 Therefore, SPAI is costly and even impractical for $A$ double irregular sparse.